ayeshamou/Archery-Game-In-Virtual-Reality/README.md

 - SteamVR plugins for Unity

 ## Requirements for the Experience in Virtual Reality
-- Virtual Reality Setup for gaming like Oculus, HTC Vive, Samsung odyssey
+- Virtual Reality Setup for gaming like Oculus, HTC Vive or Samsung odyssey